douglasgreen/config-setup/docs/configuration.md

 1. **"printWidth": 100**

     - Sets the maximum line length to 100 characters.
 Lines longer than this will be wrapped according to Prettier's wrapping rules.
+This value is modified when the file is copied to your project to be equal to the value of the `--wrap` parameter.

 2. **"proseWrap": "always"**